learn-co-curriculum/while-and-until-looping-readme/README.md

 * Inside the block, we will `puts` a phrase and increment the counter by `1`.
 * Then, the program will go back to the top of the `until` loop and once again check to see if the counter is equal to `20`.
 If it is *not* true that the counter is equal to `20`, then the program will continue executing the code in the block.
 Otherwise, the program will break out of the loop.

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/while-and-until-looping-readme' title='The while and until Constructs'>The while and until Constructs</a> on Learn.co and start learning to code for free.</p>